tomcoutts/tomcoutts/README.md

 ### Hey 👋

 Hi am Tom - Consultant/ Ocassioanly Programmer working with the Microsoft Business Stack.
-I am a huge coffee, computer scienec and music nerd ☕
+I am a huge coffee, computer science and music nerd ☕

 - 📫 How to reach me: thomas@hey.com